 In a UK study students reported that patients enjoyed interaction with students attached to general practice (Mathers et al, 2004).
 In another study, Fraser (2003) reported that learning in the general practice setting is limited by the fact that private GPs may not perform as many procedures as compared to those performed in a teaching hospital setting.
 It is not clear if patients being seen by students provide consent under private practice settings.
 Kljakvic and Parkin (2002), however, reported high consent rates among patients in a New Zealand setting.
-In Malawi private medical practitioners mainly operate in urban areas and their case load is mainly of ailments of the Malawi's well to do population.
+In Malawi private medical practitioners mainly operate in urban areas and their case load is mainly of ailments of the Malawi well to do.

 A cross sectional qualitative study was conducted to explore the perceptions of medical students, doctors in both public and private practice on the involvement of private medical practitioners in teaching medical students in Malawi.
-For the purposes of this study, private medical practitioners were defined as individuals that are self-employed and defined as such by the Medical Council of Malawi.
+For the purposes of this study, private medical practitioners were defined as individuals that are self-employed.
 In Malawi, the basic medical degree e.g. MB BS or MB ChB and completion of an approved internship program are adequate for one to be registered as a private general practitioner and for one to run a private practice.

-Materials and Methods
+3. Materials and methods

 This report records the findings of a qualitative cross sectional study utilizing key informant in-depth interviews.
-Content analysis was used to identify themes and statements that were considered pertinent (Palmiquist, 1997).
+Content analysis was used to identify themes and statements that were considered pertinent.
 The study was conducted in Blantyre (for medical students, faculty and some GPs) and Limbe (one private GP).
-The categories of medical personnel recruited into the study were as follows: 14 medical students, 5 medical interns, 5 medical faculty members and 6 doctors in private practice.
+The categories of medical personnel recruited into the study were as follows: 14 medical students, 65 medical interns, 5 medical faculty members and 6 doctors in private practice.